 Compensating Victims Of Defective Drugs And Medical Devices

-We are currently reviewing the following drugs and devices:
+We are currently reviewing personal injury and wrongful death cases involving the following drugs and devices:

 - Zantac: Zantac and ranitidine have been used for decades to treat symptoms of acid reflux.
 However, studies have shown that Zantac and ranitidine are linked with an increased risk of cancer.
 Zantac and ranitidine products may be contaminated with high levels of NDMA which the U.S. Food and Drug Administration (FDA) has classified as a probable human carcinogen.